 Sue worked for over 20 years in Human Relations with a Ballarat based company as Payroll Manager.
-Her association with that company together with her experience as joint owner in a number of book shops in Ballarat and Moonee Ponds gives her a strong business background.
-After retirement in Melbourne, she took a leading role in her Owners Corporation including managing a number of adjacent buildings.
-She joined the Inner Melbourne LAC in 2014 and is now their President.
+Her association with that company together with her experience as joint owner in several bookshops in Ballarat and Moonee Ponds gives her a strong business background.
+After retirement in Melbourne, she has taken a leading role in her Owners Corporation including management of several adjacent buildings.
+She joined the Inner Melbourne LAC in 2014 and is their current President.
 Board member since 2016

-Malaysian born Chinese who resides in Melbourne, Christina has held a number of leadership roles over the past 15 years, including current employment as Executive Officer with Royal Freemasons Ltd, an aged care provider.
-Christina will shortly commence a new role as Head of Marketing at Freemasons Victoria.
+Malaysian born Chinese who resides in Melbourne, Christina has held a number of leadership roles over the past 15 years.